 We are in the midst of the global economic downturn.
 The IKEA, as the world's leading seller of budget furniture, benefiting from the recession?

-People, of course, have become more soberly assess the value of things.
-Now we are negotiating with several cities and governments to open new stores, which, obviously, will create new jobs.
+People have certainly become more sober in assessing the value of things.
+We are currently in talks with several cities and governments to open new stores, which will obviously create new jobs.
 For example, we will increase the pace in Spain, Italy and the UK.

 You started your career as a salesman at IKEA.
 How do you become a leader?

-Our roots are in the Swedish region of Småland, where simplicity, enterprise and relations between people are very important.
-People who succeed with us use these qualities.
-I regularly visit stores and suppliers and talk with our employees.
-We try to reduce the status and rank values, we want to be closer to the earth, to be interested, honest and innovative people.
+Our roots are in the Swedish region of Småland, where simplicity, entrepreneurial spirit and human relationships are essential.
+People who do well with us use these qualities.
+I regularly visit stores and suppliers and speak with our staff.
+We try to reduce the values of status and rank, we want to be closer to the earth, to be motivated, honest and innovative people.
 We recruit people because of their merits, not because of their experience.
 The person is important, not his resume.
-You can learn and grow at work.
+You can learn and develop at work.
 It is important to be the same person at work as at home.